 If you turn away your foot from the Sabbath, From doing your pleasure on My holy day, And call the Sabbath a delight, The holy day of the LORD honorable (Isaiah 58:13).

-Some have alleged that the Sabbath was nailed to the cross (a related article of interest may be Were the Ten Commandments Nailed to the Cross?).
+Some have alleged that the Sabbath was nailed to the stake (a related article of interest may be Were the Ten Commandments Nailed to the Cross?).
 But was this so?

 Apparently not, for according to Luke as he recorded this after Jesus' death: